 sudo apt-get install -y kubelet kubeadm kubectl kubernetes-cni

-Now we need to initialize kubernetes cluster to run as Master.
-Execute below commands:
+Now we need to initialize a Kubernetes cluster to run as Master.
+Execute the following commands:

 sudo kubeadm init --pod-network-cidr 10.244.0.0/16

-While initializing, if you received swap related errors as showed below.
+While initializing, if you received swap-related errors as shown below.
 Please make sure swap is disabled in fstab file and reboot the server.

 [ERROR Swap]: running with swap on is not supported.
 Please disable swap